 It wasn't more than a quarter mile later that two of the boys came screaming by me.
 I couldn't believe it, I thought I had been keeping up a rather good pace for myself and I was surprised to be passed so fast and watch them create a large and larger distance between us.
 I stayed my course though and kept moving as fast and best as I could.
 Slowly but surely, I gained on one of the boys, then, he had to stop, but as I passed him, I saw the other boy staying strong.
 I just focused on that kid and set my sights on catching him.
 We were getting closer to the end and I was beginning to see the finish line.
 He still had a sizable lead on me, but I was making up some ground.
 As we exited the trail we had been running on and the space opened up into the lot where everyone was gathered, he slowed, but I stayed strong.
 In the end though, he crossed the finish line 5 seconds ahead of me!
 I thank that little guy though for keeping me strong and making me push to the very end...the next runner ahead of us was about a minute away, so having someone (even, especially, because it was a kid) so close to me kept me pushing hard.

-Just a few moments before I crossed the line, before
+Just a few moments before I crossed the line, before my son passed me with my husband and daughter following in the rear.
+What a great cheering squad! |

 I do need to mention that as I came into the big lot near the finish, my 5 year old ran out to me and finished the race with me, or, I should say, just ahead of me and as I crossed the line, he turned to me and said, "I beat you mommy!"
 That's fresh.
 In the end, I finished the race 20th out of 31 people with a time of 20:54 and I felt really great about that.
 I far exceeded my own expectations for the race and I felt so proud of myself.
 I also felt exhausted, thirsty, sweaty and hot!
 I got myself some water, a piece of watermelon and slapped 5 with some of the other runners I had met that morning.
 I even congratulated the little guy that beat me and told him how impressed I was (then secretly sneered to myself that I had his number and I'd be kicking his ass next time!)